Welcome to the First-Year Experience at San Francisco State University

 Basic needs are the conditions and resources necessary to survive and thrive.
 These conditions support students' ability to be active, engaged learners who reach their full potential at San Francisco State University.
 These conditions and resources can include but are not limited to safety, food, housing, and access to mental health services.

 The Tutoring and Academic Support Center (TASC) is a new university-wide center that supports the academic success of all San Francisco State students.

 At TASC, you will meet tutors who care about you, and about what and how you learn.
 Tutors will assist you in completing specific assignments as you strengthen your overall academic skills.
 Tutors are available to work with you one-on-one and in small groups in sessions tailored to your unique needs and learning styles.
 They are there to support you in your goal of succeeding at the university.

 TASC works closely with instructors to support composition and GWAR courses in the form of Embedded Tutors and the Fellowship program respectively.

 The Undergraduate Advising Center (UAC) is the home base for freshmen during their first year and undeclared students at SF State.
-While the UAC is entirely virtual due to COVID-19, our academic counselors are ready to support on your path at SF State.

 First-Year Experience (FYE ) Peer Mentors are integral members of the FYE program and the campus community.
 Peer Mentors enter first-year classes and collaborate with faculty to make SFSU a welcoming and supportive campus for all first-year students.